Real-life projects that boost skills with quick payback

 - Why?
 Without tangible results, we won’t know if the improvements worked, and the company can recoup its investment in the training.
 It also allows us to recognize the hard work and accomplishments achieved for the organization, and motivate others to go on the same journey.

-Each attendee will receive a Lean Six Sigma certification if they complete the following:
+Each attendee will receive a Lean Six Sigma Green Belt certification if they complete the following:

-- Complete all training requirements (self-paced, live and recorded sessions)
+- Complete all training requirements (self-paced, live and/or recorded sessions)

 - Pass the proficiency exam